evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/actions/type-aliases/BaseCallParams-1.md

 > `optional` `readonly` **blobVersionedHashes**: [`Hex`](/reference/tevm/actions/type-aliases/hex-1/)[]

-Versioned hashes for each blob in a blob transaction
+Versioned hashes for each blob in a blob transaction for 4844 transactions

 ### blockOverrideSet?